avcoder/comp2112-midterm-html-component/instructions.md

 # Purpose:
-Take an existing HTML template of twitter profiles and allow the user to click on each one in order to see more details and to tweet
+Dynamically fetch and display twitter profiles and allow the user to click on each one in order to see more details and to tweet

 ## Emulate this
 https://www.youtube.com/watch?v=qGhP6N-xywc&feature=youtu.be&hd=1